-There was recently a survey published in Visual Studio Magazine that stated more then 40% of all software developers globally didn’t adhere to any secure coding practice.
-This really baffled me, but then again it shouldn’t have because as a developer much before I knew anything about security I wrote a lot of really crappy really insecure code for my employers.
+There was recently a survey published in Visual Studio Magazine that stated more than 40% of all software developers globally didn’t adhere to any secure coding practice.
+This really baffled me, but then again, it shouldn’t have because as a developer much before I knew anything about security, I wrote a lot of really crappy really insecure code for my employers.
 I believe I really did them a disservice, there is code running in production that I wrote, which could have disastrous effects for my previous employers if it was ever exploited.

-No professional developer should ever be okay with at statement like that.
-As developers as professional developers we’re not okay with releasing defects in our code that could have potentially disastrous side effects if just the right set of circumstances are reached.
+No professional developer should ever be okay with a statement like that.
+As professional developers, we’re not okay with releasing defects in our code that could have potentially disastrous side effects if just the right set of circumstances are reached.
 Yet we live & work in a culture where that’s exactly what we are setting ourselves up to do.
-More then 40% of developers don’t employ secure coding practices, very few colleges & universities teach secure development ideas to their students, so it falls to the company & the developer to care & learn about secure development practices, The developer doesn’t have time & the company says it’s to expensive.
+More than 40% of developers don’t employ secure coding practices, very few colleges & universities teach secure development ideas to their students, so it falls to the company & the developer to care & learn about secure development practices.
+The developer doesn’t have time & the company says it’s too expensive.
 The reality is that, today’s information security landscape sucks, attacks are becoming more sophisticated, and getting folks involved in producing the software thinking about security seems like a losing battle.
-It appears that until an organization suffers a significant data breach their security processes remain largely undefined and underfunded.
+It appears that until an organization suffers a significant data breach, their security processes remain largely undefined and underfunded.

 So if you were an attacker and wanted to steal the money of a casino, you’d have to accomplish this:

 - Take out 2-3 security guards while moving the money/avoid the rest

 - Take out 1 security guard, gain access to a locked door

 - Avoid any security guards after through the door

 - Gain access to the vault

 - Defeat the vault’s security system